 Reading time ( words)

-Mycronic AB has received an order for an SLX mask writer from an existing customer in Asia.
-The order value is in the range of USD 3-5 million.
-Delivery of the system is planned for the first quarter of 2023.
+Mycronic AB has received an order for an SLX mask writer from a new customer in Asia.
+The order value is in the range of USD $4-6 million.
+Delivery of the system is planned for the fourth quarter of 2023.

 The SLX laser mask writer meets rising demand for photomasks for the semiconductor industry and a future need for replacement and modernization.
 Photomasks manufactured by laser mask writers are of high importance and account for 70-75 percent of all photomasks produced for semiconductor manufacturing.
-SLX is a new and modern mask writer based on the same technology as Mycronic’s mask writers for displays.
+SLX is a modern and energy efficient mask writer based on the same technology as Mycronic’s mask writers for displays.